belsonna/belonasonna-github.io/pages/Contact.md

 ### Academic Bio
 <p align="justify">

 Belona is a PhD Candidate at the Australian National University.
-My research lies at the intersection of formal methods, explainable AI, and AI ethics, focusing on the formal verification of ethical properties in AI-based decision-making.
+My research lies at the intersection of **formal methods, explainable AI, and AI ethics**, focusing on the **formal verification of ethical properties in AI-based decision-making**.
 I develop abductive explanation–based frameworks to audit proxy discrimination, unfairness, and privacy leakage, with particular relevance to high-stakes healthcare systems.

 </p>